Vatshank/vatshank.github.io/_posts/2023-10-31-flash-attention.md

 Time spent on data movement includes things like moving your input data from the main memory to the compute unit, saving/loading any intermediate results, and writing your final output back to the main memory.

-The data flow in a GPU i.e. the *memory hierarchy* looks something{%sidenote "mem" "See [this](https://docs.nvidia.com/deeplearning/performance/dl-performance-gpu-background/index.html#gpu-arch) for a little more background on GPU architecture and [this](https://developer.nvidia.com/blog/nvidia-ampere-architecture-in-depth/#:~:text=all%20the%20SMs.-,A100%20L2%20cache,larger%20than%20V100%20L2%20cache.) for the L2 Cache." %} like this--
+The data flow in a GPU i.e. the *memory hierarchy* looks something{% sidenote "mem" "See [this](https://docs.nvidia.com/deeplearning/performance/dl-performance-gpu-background/index.html#gpu-arch) for a little more background on GPU architecture and [this](https://developer.nvidia.com/blog/nvidia-ampere-architecture-in-depth/#:~:text=all%20the%20SMs.-,A100%20L2%20cache,larger%20than%20V100%20L2%20cache.) for the L2 Cache." %} like this--

 <center> HBM → L2 Cache → SRAM → Compute </center>